Osteopathic Physicians Trained Solely in ACGME Accredited Programs

 - This exception only applies to residents in AOA programs that convert to ACGME accreditation on or before June 30, 2020.

-Finally, residents who began training in an AOA accredited program and spend less than 24 months in the program following ACGME accreditation can become eligible for ABNS Certification only by completing at least 54 months of training in an ACGME-accredited program.
+Finally, residents who began training in an AOA accredited program and spend less than 24 months in the program following ACGME accreditation can become eligible for ABNS certification only by completing at least 84 months of total training, at least 54 months of which must be in an ACGME-accredited program.
 This can be accomplished through additional years either at their newly ACGME-accredited program or at another ACGME-accredited program.